getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 ### Merging Plugin and Page Configuration

 One popular technique that is used in a variety of plugins is the concept of merging the plugin configuration (either default or overridden user config) with page-level configuration.
 This means you can set **site-wide** configuration, and then have a specific configuration for a given page as needed.
-This is provides a lot of power and flexibility for your plugin.
+This provides a lot of power and flexibility for your plugin.

 In recent versions of Grav, a helper method was added to perform this functionality automatically rather than you having to code that logic yourself.
 The **SmartyPants** plugin provides a good example of this functionality in action: